 Nursing home care is not a perfect system, and instances of abuse and neglect are all too common occurrences.
-Many residents cannot report their mistreatment for themselves, and those who can communicate such behavior may choose not to for fear of the potential repercussions they may face by doing so.
-After all, their abuser may be responsible for providing their meals, administering their medication, or managing their finances.
+Many residents cannot report abuse.
+Those who can communicate such behavior may choose not to for fear of the potential repercussions they may face by doing so.
+After all, their abuser may be responsible for providing their meals, administering their medication or managing their quality of life.

-The consequences of allowing abuse or neglect to continue can lead to significant harm or even death, which is why those who encounter nursing home residents have an obligation to report suspected nursing home abuse or neglect as soon as possible.
+The consequences of allowing abuse or neglect to continue can lead to significant harm or even death.
+This is why those who encounter nursing home residents have an obligation to report suspected nursing home abuse or neglect as soon as possible.

 While all nursing home residents are vulnerable to some degree, those most at risk:

 - Exhibit poor health

 - Are at the younger age of the elderly spectrum

 If you or a loved one is concerned about the health or wellbeing of a nursing home resident, please call 1-866-548-9636.

 Wrongful death in nursing homes can stem from a variety of types of abuse and neglect.
 Sometimes abuse or neglect is enough to cause the death, and other times it is a contributor along with other factors.
 One of the key elements of preventing a wrongful death is being present and recognizing the signs of abuse or neglect.

 Get to know these four types of abuse and what signs or symptoms may point to an incident you are obligated to report.

 Victims of physical or sexual abuse in nursing homes are often too afraid of retribution to talk about it.
 If you see any of these signs of nursing home abuse, report it immediately: